adam4321/Bug-tracker/README.md

 of its pages and then vanilla JavaScript on the client-side to update pages.
 The server-side uses Node.js and Express and the database is MySql which is deployed locally.

+This implementation is an extension of a group project from Oregon State University CS-340 by Adam Wright and Herman Cai.